 - 120 g Butter or baking spread

 - 1 tsp Vanilla extract

-Make sure the large Creme Eggs have been put in the freezer for a few hours to freeze solid
+Make sure 12 of the Creme Eggs have been put in the freezer for a few hours to freeze solid

 Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, line a muffin tin with cupcake cases